Small plane crashes in Iowa, killing all 4 people on board

-GUTHRIE CENTER, Iowa (AP) — Authorities say a small plane crashed in central Iowa, killing all four people on board, including a teenage girl.
+GUTHRIE CENTER, Iowa (AP) — A small plane crashed in central Iowa, killing all four people on board, after the pilot apparently had a heart attack and a student pilot was going to attempt an emergency landing, authorities said Saturday.

-Guthrie County Sheriff’s Deputy Jesse Swensen says the plane was reported missing shortly after it took off Friday evening from the Le Mars Municipal Airport in northwestern Iowa.
-He says the wreckage was found at around 6:30 a.m.
-Saturday in a cattle pasture southwest of Guthrie Center, which is about 115 miles (185 kilometers) southwest of Le Mars.
+The plane dropped off radar Friday night about 4 miles (6 kilometers) from Guthrie Center airport, the Guthrie County Sheriff’s Office said in a news release.
+Searchers found the wreckage Saturday morning in a cow pasture southwest of Guthrie Center, which is about 115 miles (185 kilometers) southwest of Le Mars, where the plane had taken off.

-Airport manager Tom Mullally confirmed Saturday that there were three men and a 16-year-old girl on the plane.
-He declined to release their names or discuss what may have caused the crash.
+The sheriff’s office identified those killed as the pilot, 49-year-old Edward Ralph Anderson, 36-year-old Patrick Kellen and 15-year-old Samantha Clark, all of Le Mars, and 28-year-old Tyler Douvia, of Merrill, which is next to Le Mars in northwestern Iowa.

-Mullally says he expects federal safety officials to arrive at the scene some time Saturday.
+The 1979 Piper single-engine plane was headed to Osceola, south of Des Moines, when the Des Moines Air Traffic Control requested an emergency landing for it at the Guthrie Center airport, the sheriff’s office said.
+It said a student pilot was going to attempt an emergency landing, but it didn’t specify whether that was Kellen, Clark or Douvia.

 Most Read Nation & World Stories